nrkn/teatoa/README.md

-# teatoa
+# Teātoa

 A fictional Pacific Island created in Townscaper